EstherSeyi/EstherSeyi/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on [Thullo - A Thrello clone.](https://github.com/EstherSeyi/thullo-frontend)
-- 🌱 I’m currently learning VueJS
+- 🌱 I’m currently learning to build Web3 apps.
 - 👯 I’m looking to collaborate on Frontend matters
-- 🤔 I’m looking for help with VueJS🤣
+- 🤔 I’m looking for help with Web3🤣
 - 💬 Ask me about JavaScript
 - 📫 How to reach me: sheyiogundijo@gmail.com
 - 😄 Pronouns: She/Her